sakshi1437/BPMS_Presentation/README.md

-How to run the Beauty Palour Management System (BPMS) Project
+🔷How to run the Beauty Palour Management System (BPMS) Project

 1. Download the zip file
 2. Extract the file and copy bpms folder
 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)